 Why: Any country that's designated 25 percent of its landmass as national park is going to be rife with outdoor pursuits.
 You'll see more than your fair share of crocodiles, toucans and monkeys from a unique perspective as you zip between canopy treetops on pulleys and cables and hike the rainforest.
 Don't forget to go white-water rafting or kayaking in mangrove estuaries.

-Who: Windstar is one of just a few lines that offer Costa Rica-focused itineraries.
-Its Costa Rican tours hit all the right ports for experiencing this country's plentiful active options, such as hiking in Corcovado National Park or zip-lining past howler monkeys in Playas del Coco.
+Who: Windstar's Costa Rica-focused itineraries hit all the right ports for experiencing this country's plentiful nature activities, such as hiking in Corcovado or Manuel Antonio national parks or zip-lining past howler monkeys in Playas del Coco.

-Why: A daylong port call is enough time to take an off-road safari tour, book some sailing time (available at practically every stop, just not through most cruise lines) or even play beach volleyball on a motu (small island).
-Plus, in the atolls' sheltered lagoons, you will find fabulous snorkeling opportunities, and there's also the chance to scuba with some terrifyingly awesome animals: sharks and giant Pacific Mantas, to name a couple.
+Why: A daylong port call is enough time to take an off-road adventure, book some sailing time or even play beach volleyball on a motu (small island).
+Plus, in the atolls' sheltered lagoons, you will find fabulous snorkeling opportunities and have the chance to scuba with some terrifyingly awesome animals: sharks and giant manta rays, to name a couple.

 Who: Our choice?
 Paul Gauguin Cruises' namesake, Paul Gauguin.
-We like the water sports platform, which facilitates windsurfing, swimming, kayaking and water-skiing.
-We salute the ample diving and snorkeling options, including onboard dive instructors for dive excursions and even full scuba certifications.
+We like its water sports platform, which facilitates windsurfing, kayaking and paddleboarding.
+Plus, we salute the ample diving and snorkeling options, including onboard dive instructors for dive excursions and even full scuba certifications.

-Who: The little boats of InnerSea Discoveries are able to get into Alaska's nooks and crannies in a way the big guys really can't.
-What that means for you is paddling and hiking to places most cruisers don't see, going on glacier walks and, of course, having a few chances to join the "polar bear swim club."
+Who: The little boats of Un-Cruise Adventures are able to get into Alaska's nooks and crannies in a way the big guys really can't.
+What that means for you is paddling and hiking to places most cruisers don't see, going on glacier walks and even having a few chances to join the "polar bear club" on some frigid dips.
 But, if you still want to enjoy the trappings of conventional ships, we lean toward Princess.
-With seven ships in the region, the line offers a variety of unique active excursions, such as canoeing to a glacier, heli-hiking, lake-kayaking, bike tours, rock-climbing, rappelling and trail hikes.
+With seven ships in the region, the line offers a variety of unique active excursions, such as canoeing to a glacier, heli-hiking, lake-kayaking, biking, rock-climbing, rappelling and trail hiking.

-Why: The Cayman Islands offer some of the best coral reefs and greatest underwater visibility of any major dive site on earth.
-The Yucatan mainland offers jungle trails, access to the Mayan ruins at Chichen Itza, dolphin encounters and the eco-tourism theme parks at Xcaret and Xel-Ha, where rock-climbing, helmet-diving and ropes courses are all in a day's work.
-And Jamaica is an active traveler's paradise, too, with opportunities for kayaking, rafting, river-tubing, parasailing and four-wheeling.
+Why: The Cayman Islands offer some of the best coral reefs and greatest underwater visibility of any major dive site in the Caribbean.
+Mainland Mexico's Yucatan boasts jungle trails, access to the Mayan ruins at Chichen Itza, dolphin encounters and the ecotourism theme parks at Xcaret and Xel-Ha, where swimming in underground rivers, helmet diving and zip-lining are all in a day's work.
+And Jamaica is an active traveler's paradise, too, with opportunities for kayaking, rafting, river tubing, parasailing and four-wheeling.

-Who: We pick Royal Caribbean.
-Onboard many of its ships, you'll find rock-climbing walls, basketball courts, ice-skating and/or inline-skating rinks, zip lines and surf pools.
-Plus, cruise travelers have the option to go bobsledding in Ocho Rios and golfing in Grand Cayman, as well as swimming with dolphins, diving, biking, horseback-riding and parasailing throughout the Western Caribbean.
+Who: We pick action-packed Royal Caribbean.
+Onboard many of its ships, you'll find rock climbing walls, basketball courts, ice skating rinks, zip lines and surf pools; look, too, for skydiving simulators, roller skating rinks, circus schools and more, on Anthem of the Seas, which will cruise the Western Caribbean come November 2015.
+Plus, cruisers have the option to go bobsledding in Ocho Rios; zip-lining on the world's largest overwater run in Royal Caribbean's private port in Labadee, Haiti; and golfing in Grand Cayman, as well as swimming with dolphins, diving, biking, horseback riding and parasailing throughout the Western Caribbean.

 Why: The Bahamas are such a popular cruise destination that its ports are chock full of attractions for every kind of cruiser.
-Windsurfing, biking, kayaking, deep-sea fishing, horseback-riding and even guided spelunking can be arranged during your time in port.
+Windsurfing, biking, kayaking, deep-sea fishing, horseback-riding and even helmet diving can be arranged during your time in port.